-You are in marketing or trying to increase sustainable growth for your startup.
+You’ve got a great business idea, but business seems to be slow.
 So, you read a case study about how a great growth hacking strategy helped a business rake in new users.
-But chances are, you never really got the whole story.
+But will this strategy work for you?

 The definition of growth hacking